 Skip to content

-School workshops are available on Wednesdays and Thursdays, in the morning (10.30am-12.30pm) or afternoon (1.30pm-3.30pm).
-The charge is £2.35 per student, with a minimum charge of £52.50.* Accompanying staff members do not pay a fee.
+School workshops are available on Wednesdays and Thursdays, in the morning (10.30am-12.30pm) or afternoon (2pm-4pm).
+The charge for a taught session (typically two-hour duration) is £99 per class visit for state schools, or £129 per class visit for independent schools.* Accompanying staff members do not pay a fee.
 Please contact Keats House if you would like to arrange a session.

 Keats House is a Quality Badge holder for Learning Outside the Classroom, certifying that the house meets all quality indicators for both risk management and educational provision as an out-of-school educational site.